threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=farming-and-maintenance">Farming and Maintenance</a>
 <ul>
 <li><a href="#faq?id=do-i-need-the-zero-os-bootstrap-image-drive-usb-or-cd-dvd-when-i-reboot-or-can-i-boot-zero-os-from-the-3node-main-hard-drive">Do I need the Zero-OS bootstrap image drive (USB or CD-DVD) when I reboot, or can I boot Zero-OS from the 3node main hard drive?</a></li>
-<li><a href="#faq?id=when-i-set-my-farm-on-polkadotjs-httpsportalgridtf-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on polkadot.js (https://portal.grid.tf), it asks for a Stellar payout address.
+<li><a href="#faq?id=when-i-set-my-farm-on-polkadotjs-httpsdashboardgridtf-it-asks-for-a-stellar-payout-address-what-should-i-write">When I set my farm on polkadot.js (https://dashboard.grid.tf/), it asks for a Stellar payout address.
 What should I write?</a></li>
 <li><a href="#faq?id=its-written-that-my-node-is-using-100-of-hru-what-does-it-mean">It's written that my node is using 100% of HRU.
 What does it mean?</a></li>
 <li><a href="#faq?id=on-the-threefold-explorer-i-only-see-half-of-the-threads-my-3node-has-what-can-i-do">On the Threefold Explorer, I only see half of the threads my 3node has, what can I do?</a></li>
-<li><a href="#faq?id=why-are-the-3nodes-resources-different-on-the-threefold-explorer-and-the-threefold-portal">Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Portal?</a></li>
+<li><a href="#faq?id=why-are-the-3nodes-resources-different-on-the-threefold-explorer-and-the-threefold-dashboard">Why are the 3nodes' resources different on the Threefold Explorer and the Threefold Portal?</a></li>
 <li><a href="#faq?id=what-do-cru-mru-hru-and-sru-mean-on-the-threefold-explorer">What do CRU, MRU, HRU and SRU mean on the Threefold Explorer?</a></li>
 <li><a href="#faq?id=how-can-i-know-if-my-3node-is-online-on-the-grid-is-there-an-explorer-for-grid-v3">How can I know if my 3node is online on the Grid?
 Is there an Explorer for Grid V3?</a></li>
 <li><a href="#faq?id=i-booted-my-3node-and-the-monitor-says-its-online-and-connected-to-the-grid-but-the-tf-explorer-says-it-is-offline-what-can-i-do">I booted my 3node and the monitor says it's online and connected to the Grid.
 But the TF Explorer says it is offline?
 What can I do?</a></li>
-<li><a href="#faq?id=my-3node-does-show-on-the-threefold-explorer-but-not-on-the-threefold-portal-what-can-i-do">My 3node does show on the Threefold Explorer, but not on the Threefold Portal, what can I do?</a></li>
+<li><a href="#faq?id=my-3node-does-show-on-the-threefold-explorer-but-not-on-the-threefold-dashboard-what-can-i-do">My 3node does show on the Threefold Explorer, but not on the Threefold Portal, what can I do?</a></li>
-<li><a href="#faq?id=i-set-up-my-farm-on-threefold-connect-app-can-i-use-the-polkadot-extension-portal-instead">I set up my farm on Threefold Connect App.
+<li><a href="#faq?id=i-set-up-my-farm-on-threefold-connect-app-can-i-use-the-polkadot-extension-dashboard-instead">I set up my farm on Threefold Connect App.
 Can I use the Polkadot extension Portal instead?</a></li>
 <li><a href="#faq?id=is-it-equivalent-to-create-a-farm-on-threefold-connect-app-or-via-the-polkadot-extension">Is it equivalent to create a farm on Threefold Connect App or via the Polkadot extension?</a></li>
 <li><a href="#faq?id=if-i-upgrade-my-3node-will-it-increase-my-rewards">If I upgrade my 3node, will it increase my rewards?</a></li>
 <li><a href="#faq?id=i-booted-my-3node-for-the-first-time-at-the-beginning-of-the-month-then-i-did-some-upgrade-or-downgrade-will-the-grid-recognize-the-new-hardware-will-it-still-be-the-same-3node-id">I booted my 3node for the first time at the beginning of the month, then I did some upgrade or downgrade, will the Grid recognize the new hardware?
 Will it still be the same 3node ID?</a></li>